 Are you inspired by towering trees, discovering the secret life of a forest, and sparking the next generation’s curiosity in the outdoors?
-Inclusion staff ensure all the fun and excitement of the forest is accessible to all campers regardless of their ability.
-Inclusion staff provide one-on-one, 24-hour care and support to campers ages 8 to 16 with developmental or physical disabilities who need additional support through daily camp activities.
-They work alongside cabin leaders and instructors who deliver activities like hikes, camp-wide games, outdoor recreational activities, and many more spontaneous events using wit, and creativity.
+Inclusion staff ensure that all the fun and excitement of the forest is accessible to all campers regardless of their ability.
+Inclusion staff rotate on a weekly basis between providing one-on-one, 24-hour care and support to campers ages 8 to 16 with developmental or physical disabilities through daily camp activities.
+They work alongside other inclusion staff, cabin leaders and instructors to deliver activities like hikes, camp-wide games, outdoor recreational activities, and many more spontaneous events using wit and creativity.
 Given that all staff and campers stay onsite at the Evans Lake Forest Education Centre while camp is in session, the action never stops.
 Accordingly, applicants should enjoy working in ever-changing and dynamic work environments.
 High energy, patience, a can-do attitude, and a passion for working with youth are a must.

-- Provide one-on-one support to campers who need additional support throughout daily camp life.
+• Provide one-on-one support to campers who need additional support throughout daily camp life.

-- Support campers through activities such as canoeing, archery, crafts, low ropes, and overnight hikes.
+• Support campers through activities such as canoeing, archery, crafts, low ropes, and overnight hikes.

-- Provide or support campers with personal care, such as toileting, as needed.
+• Provide or support campers with personal care, such as toileting, as needed.

 • Use resources and the help of other staff to adapt camp programming to campers’ needs and abilities when necessary.

-- Must be able to hike up to 15 km carrying a pack of up to 50lbs.
+• Must be able to hike up to 15 km carrying a pack of up to 50lbs.

-- Work Transport Bus stops from metro Vancouver/Squamish as needed.
+• Work Transport Bus stops from Metro Vancouver/Squamish as needed.

-- Other duties as assigned (e.g. cleaning cabins and program areas).
+• Other duties as assigned (e.g. cleaning cabins and program areas).

-- Staff Training – June 24th to 28th, 2023
+• Staff Training – June 22nd to 26th 2024

-• The summer camp season – July 2nd through August 25th, 2023
+• The summer camp season – June 30th to August 23rd, 2024

 • Take ownership of the safety of campers and fellow staff members.